 A) Aside from injury, the expectation is to remove a goalie only to allow him to regroup.
-The expectation is to put him back into the game after allowing time for him/her to regain their focus.
-You can of course pull your goaltender for an extra attacker.
+The expectation is to put him back into the game after allowing time for him/her to regain their focus or until the athlete is ready to return to play.

-Q) Is a coach or assistant coach allowed to sit any player for poor performance i.e. a "bad game" vs. disciplinary issues.
+Q) Is a coach or assistant coach allowed to sit any player for poor performance i.e. a "bad game" vs. Disciplinary issues.